Clonbur

 Overview

 Clonbur (Irish: An Fhairche) is a small Gaeltacht village perched on the narrow isthmus that separates Lough Corrib from Lough Mask in Connemara, County Galway.
-The settlement is framed by water on two sides and by the modest rise of Mount Gable just two kilometres to the west.
-Its location makes it a natural base for walkers, anglers and anyone keen to soak up the quiet beauty of western Ireland.
+Framed by water on two sides and the modest rise of Mount Gable to the west, the village feels like a natural pause point on a journey through the west.
+It is a quiet, authentic place where Irish is still spoken in the streets, making it a rewarding stop for anyone keen to soak up the slower pace of rural Ireland.

-Another medieval relic is Ballykine (Ballykyne) Castle, a 13th‑century fortification that changed hands from the O’Kynes to the Crown, the de Burgos, the MacDonnells and finally the Guinness family.
-Its trabeated doorway predates much of the remaining stonework, hinting at the layered history of conquest and settlement in the region.
+Visible from the village, Ballykine (or Ballykyne) Castle is a 13th-century fortification with a turbulent past.
+It changed hands multiple times, passing from the O’Kynes to the Crown, then to the de Burgos and MacDonnells, before eventually arriving with the Guinness family.
+The castle’s trabeated doorway predates much of the remaining stonework, a clue to the layered history of conquest and settlement in the region.
+It makes for a quick, atmospheric photographic stop.

 Natural Attractions